LeonardoGoller/LeonardoGoller.github.io/_posts/2022-10-10-some-course-reviews.markdown

 NISER, and it was very difficult seeing him trapped behind a screen and speaking into, what must have felt like, a void.
-As of right now, more than a year after the course's conclusion, I feel comfortable thinking of it as a positive experience largely because I am in a much more stable position professionally and personally (and also because I got a pretty good grade at the end).
+As of right now, more than a year after the course's conclusion, I feel comfortable thinking of it as a positive experience largely because I am in a much better position academically (and also because I got a pretty good grade at the end).

 It's hard to care about beautiful mathematics when it feels like the world around you is crumbling.

 ---